PaulKinlan/paul.kinlan.me/content/2018-04-15-share-target-api.markdown

 date: 2018-04-15T13:20:31+01:00
 title: "Web Share Target API"
 tags: ['pwa', 'intent', 'web intent']
-description: "Share Target API is now in Chrome"
+description: "Share Target API is now in Chrome breaking down one of the last silos of native platforms"
 ---

 I'm constantly worried that on the web platform we are creating [unintended